St Cadog's - Past, Present and Future

 a space for quiet reflection.

-The rhythm of Sunday worship consists of different services from
+The rhythm of Sunday worship consists of different

-Eucharist and choral evensong to youth praise.
+services from Eucharist and choral evensong to youth praise.

-The church is the centre of much musical activity being the headquarters
+The church is the centre of much musical activity

-in the area.
+activities in the area.

 St Cadog's Future